aaron-grau/curic/react/projects/todo_react/README.md

 ```

 Now fill out your `Api::TodosController`.
 Since you only have to render
 JSON, this should be pretty quick to implement.
-Go ahead and use "bang"
-methods (`#create!`, `#update!`, `#destroy!`) to do the error handling
-for you.
 Test out each endpoint to make sure it works (you might have to make some routes).
+For the requests that involve passing `todo` data through (`create`, `update`), you can use jQuery's `ajax` method in the console.

 **NB**: You might have to nest your Api controllers under an api folder.
 For example, `app/controllers/api/todos_controller.rb`.